pandorabots/pb-java/README.md

 application:

-* static String version: the version number of the API.
+* `static String version`: the version number of the API.
-* static String hostname: the hostname of the Pandorabots host
+* `static String hostname`: the hostname of the Pandorabots host
-* static String username: your username on the Pandorabots host
+* `static String username`: your username on the Pandorabots host
-* static String userkey: your Pandorabots API user key (available from developer.pandorabots.com)
+* `static String userkey`: your Pandorabots API user key (available from developer.pandorabots.com)
-* static boolean debug: A variable that tells the API whether to display debugging information.
+* `static boolean debug`: A variable that tells the API whether to display debugging information.

 MagicParameters also contains a pair of methods to read the global configuration data:

-* static void readParameters()
+* `static void readParameters()`
-* static void readParameters(String configFileName)
+* `static void readParameters(String configFileName)`

 The first method looks for a file called config.txt in the current working directory.
 Use the second method if you want to specify a different file.